 Fruit trees can benefit from a home-mixed fertilizer spread around their trunks.

-Another way to amend your vegetable beds is to grow a cover crop sometimes also called green manure.
+A great way to feed your vegetable beds is to grow a cover crop sometimes also called green manure.
 Lots of options such as crimson clover, buckwheat, oats, fall rye, winter field peas, fava beans and white Dutch clover.